-FIELD TRIPS

-Field trips are planned for educational purposes to meet classroom objectives.
+FIELD TRIPS Field trips are planned for educational purposes to meet classroom objectives.
 These objectives might include specific curricular activities and/or celebrations of accomplishments.
-Field trips are a privilege.
-Students may be excluded based on attendance, grades, behavior, or any other reason deemed appropriate by the principal.
-Students must follow all school rules while on field trips.
-In deciding to attend a field trip, the student accepts full responsibility for his/her actions while on the trip.

-FIGHTING
+Field trips are a

-Fighting is not acceptable.
+FIGHTING Fighting is not acceptable.
 If a student is hit by another student, he/she should avoid striking back and should find a teacher/adult that can help.
 Students involved in a fight (those that actually fight and those found to have provoked the fight) will face disciplinary consequences that generally result in an AEP placement.
 Fighting may also result in a ticket or an arrest.

-FOREIGN EXCHANGE STUDENTS

-Prior approval from the principal must be obtained before enrollment.
+FOREIGN EXCHANGE STUDENTS Prior approval from the principal must be obtained before enrollment.
 Lindale High School accepts a limited number of Foreign Exchange students every year.
 LHS requires that the students are enrolled at the beginning of the school calendar year and remain the entire semester.
 Foreign exchange students are not allowed to receive a diploma or participate in graduation ceremonies.

-FUNDRAISING

-Fundraising activities are not to be undertaken in the name of Lindale High School without the approval of the Deputy Superintendent.
+FUNDRAISING Fundraising activities are not to be undertaken in the name of Lindale High School without the approval of the Deputy Superintendent.
 Forms must be approved by each campus principal before being sent.

-GRADE CLASSIFICATION

-Students will be classified at the end of each summer by the number of credits they have earned.
+GRADE CLASSIFICATION Students will be classified at the end of each summer by the number of credits they have earned.

 Grade Level Credits

 Seniors (12th grade) 18

 Juniors (11th grade) 12

 Sophomores (10th grade) 6

-GRADING PROCEDURES

-Lindale High School uses the numerical system of grading.
+GRADING POLICIES Lindale High School uses the numerical system of grading.
+Promotion, grade level advancement and credit is based on mastery of the Texas Essential Knowledge and Skills (TEKS) for each secondary course.